 Either team may request that one of their players be picked up only for hardware dysfunction and software crashes at any point in the game (called "Request for Pick-up").
-It is permitted to change batteries, fix mechanical problems or, if necessary, reboot the robots, but not to change or adjust their program.
+It is permitted to change batteries, fix mechanical problems, or, if necessary, reboot the robots, but not to change or adjust their program.
 Any strategic "Request for Pick-up" is not allowed.
 The head referee will indicate when the robot is no longer affecting play and can be removed from the field by an assistant referee.
-The robot will be replaced on the half way line after 30 seconds following the normal replacement procedure used after the standard removal penalty (see Section 4.3).
+The robot will be replaced on the half way line after a minimum of 30 seconds after it was taken off the field following the normal replacement procedure used after the standard removal penalty (see Section 4.3).

 If a robot has been rebooted and the wireless is not working, it is the responsibility of the team members (not the assistant referees) to configure its team color correctly.
-The robot should be returned to the assistant referees in the 'Penalized' state so that the assistant referees cannot accidentally change the robot's team color.
+The robot should be returned to the assistant referees in the penalized 'Penalized' state so that the assistant referees cannot accidentally change the robot's team color.